-Best less expensive overall patio set
+Best (less expensive) overall patio set

-Powder-coated aluminum | Assembly required | One bench, two chairs, dining table | $$
+Material: Powder-coated aluminum | Type: Dining set - Dining table, one bench, two chairs, | Price: $$

-For a more wallet-friendly standard set, Hellstern recommends this rust-proof aluminum collection that doesn’t sacrifice design for value.
+For a more wallet-friendly (and larger) dining set, Hellstern recommends this rust-proof aluminum collection from Ikea that doesn’t sacrifice design for value.
 This set is a smart choice if you expect a lot of wear and tear because powder-coated aluminum is “almost indestructible,” according to Kim Rotondo, proprietor of Eisenhower Consignment.
 Several clever design elements also make this a strategic buy for those who want a mix of seating with the option to add more later.
 The table is accompanied by a bench and two chairs, and can accommodate two more (there are additional configurations with chairs only or a smaller table).
 Unlike other chairs with arm rests, these are also stackable, which helps save space in storage.

 Hellstern says the set’s contrasting colors are both visually appealing and practical because the aluminum is a lighter color (and will therefore stay cooler) on the table and chair edges that will touch bare limbs.
 She recommends adding cushions to the bench, which can make up (somewhat) for the discomfort of not being able to lean back.

-Best aluminum patio set
+Best bistro patio set

-Best (less expensive) steel patio set
+Best (less expensive) bistro patio set

 Amy Azzarito, author of The Elements of a Home: Curious Histories Behind Everyday Household Objects, From Pillows to Forks, recommends this affordable mixed-material bistro set of two chairs and a circular table.
 It’s not the heftiest (each piece is under 12 pounds), but that means it’s extra portable, a plus when it’s time for storage or moving.
 Another benefit: With flexible wicker cables stretched across a durable steel frame, the seats absorb minimal heat and reduce skin-to-chair contact (which is great for anyone wearing shorts).
 And if you have a boardwalk-style deck with gaps that furniture legs may get stuck in, Azzarito notes that these chairs’ Breuer-esque bases will solve that dilemma.